Skip to Content

 By Katie Lobosco and Annette Choi, CNN

-Washington (CNN) — If former President Donald Trump returns to the White House, tariffs will once again play a major role in his policy agenda.
+Washington (CNN) — When President-elect Donald Trump returns to the White House, tariffs are likely to once again play a major role in his policy agenda.

-Trump has repeatedly said he plans to impose an across-the-board tariff of either 10% or 20% on every import coming into the US, as well as a tariff upward of 60% on all Chinese imports, in a bid to encourage American manufacturing.
+And during his campaign, Trump repeatedly said he plans to impose an across-the-board tariff of either 10% or 20% on every import coming into the US, as well as a tariff upward of 60% on all Chinese imports, in a bid to encourage American manufacturing.

 “To me, the most beautiful word in the dictionary is tariff.
 And it’s my favorite word,” Trump said during an interview at the Economic Club of Chicago in mid-October.